mhshry/InterviewDays/Azure.md

 **Azure Data Factory** is a serverless and cloud-based data integration service and platform used for the creation of ETL and ELT pipelines.
 It helps in the creation of data-driven workflows for the planning and execution of data movements and data transformation at scale.
+Azure Data Factory is a serverless and cloud-based data integration service and platform used for the creation of ETL and ELT pipelines.
+It helps in the creation of data-driven workflows for the planning and execution of data movements and data transformation at scale. building blocks- Pipeline activity,  dataset linked service, Integration runtime **Integration Runtime** (IR): AZUre (manged by azure), Self-Hosted IR(on-premises or on a private virtual network setup Express & manual), Azure-SSIS IR
+Triggers: Schedule Trigger, Tumbling Window Trigger, Event-Based Trigger(blob) How do you handle pipeline failures and partial reruns?
+Activity Dependency Conditions: Branch execution paths conditionally on target outcomes like Upon Success, Upon Failure, Upon Completion, or Upon Skip.
+Retry Policy: Configure an explicit retry count and wait interval natively on individual high-risk activities.
+Rerun From Failed Activity: Use the monitoring dashboard to restart a failed pipeline run instantly from the exact component that crashed, bypassing already completed workflows. pipeline breaks because incoming JSON file schemas change unpredictably?- Enable Schema Drift in Mapping Data Flows Managed Identities (System-assigned or User-assigned) or store the connection strings securely inside Azure Key Vault.